Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ## Patent Exhaustion

 Firstly, a possible defense is to argue patent exhaustion (regardless of the software license).
-If a patent holder, sell or otherwise distribute a work covered by their patent, the patent is exhausted.
+Namely, if a patent holder, sell or otherwise distribute a work covered by their patent, the patent is exhausted.
 Then it is no longer possible for them to sue for patent infringement for that conveyed work (however, does this hold for all possible uses of the work?).
 This also applies for open source distribution, so that if the work is released as such, they may not sue the users for patent infringement [1].
 With patent exhaustion, note that the patent is still in effect and enforceable, however just not when it comes to the distributed work in question.